Skip to content

 • Enter a Stack name.

 • Enter your AQGAPIKeyParameter.
 If you don’t have a key, you can browse to the URL listed directly under this field in the AWS console to generate the required API token in AQtive Guard.
-The token should have at least Uploader permissions.
-Refer to Create an API token for instructions.

-Then select Next.
 Refer to the AWS stacks documentation for more information.

-8. At the bottom of the next page, check the box I acknowledge that AWS CloudFormation might create IAM resources with customized names and select Next.
+• check the box I acknowledge that AWS CloudFormation might create IAM resources with customized names.

 9. Select Submit.